fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 Restricts this effect to one or more scene levels on Foundry v14+.
 On older Foundry versions this doesn't do anything.

-**Automatic level behavior (no `.onLevels()` call required):** an effect's visible levels are derived automatically from its vertical extent against the scene's level elevation ranges.
+**Automatic level behavior (no `.onLevels()` call required):** Sequencer picks the levels an effect appears on by comparing its elevation against the scene's levels.

-- An effect placed at a fixed `{x, y}` location is a point at its elevation and belongs to whichever level's elevation range contains it.
+- An effect placed at a fixed `{x, y}` location appears on whichever level contains its elevation.
-- An effect placed on or stretched to a token inherits the token's vertical extent (`[elevation, elevation + depth × grid.distance]`), so a tall token whose vertical extent crosses two floors keeps its effects visible on both.
+- An effect placed at or stretched to a token covers the token's full height, so a tall token spanning two floors keeps its effects visible on both.
+This works for `.atLocation(token)` and `.stretchTo(token)` without needing `.attachTo()`.
+An attached effect follows the token's level setting in the token configuration instead.
-- An effect placed on or stretched to a region inherits the region's elevation range (`{bottom, top}`), so an effect on a region that spans two floors stays visible on both floors.
+- An effect placed on or stretched to a region matches the region's elevation range, so an effect on a region that spans two floors stays visible on both.
 This works for `.atLocation(region)` and `.stretchTo(region)` without needing `.attachTo()`.
-- An explicit `.elevation([bottom, top], {absolute: true})` call pins the effect to that elevation range, so the effect renders on every level the range reaches.
+- An explicit `.elevation([bottom, top], {absolute: true})` call pins the effect to that elevation range, so the effect appears on every level the range reaches.

-If the viewed level is configured to see into other levels (the `visibility.levels` set on a Level document), effects on those other levels render alongside the viewed level's effects.
+If you've set up a level to see into other levels in its configuration, effects on those other levels also render when you're viewing it.

-**When to call `.onLevels()`:** only when the automatic derivation isn't what you want.
-The most common case is an effect that should appear on multiple non-adjacent levels (e.g. levels A and C but not B), which elevation can't express because a single elevation only falls in one level's range.
+**When to call `.onLevels()`:** only when the automatic choice isn't what you want.
+The most common case is an effect that should appear on multiple non-adjacent levels (e.g. levels A and C but not B), which elevation alone can't express because a single elevation only falls in one level's range.

 Pass `null` to clear a previously set override.